Cost-aware Photonic Graph State Generation: A Graphical Framework: The generative set

 where \(R_{i}(n)\) is row $i$ of target graph's biadjacency matrix \(B(n)\). \end{definition} Note that the index $i$ for each emitter row is selected based on the adjacency relations in $B'(n)$ but the row itself is picked from the matrix $B(n)$.
 Since each element of the row $i$ in $B(n)$ indicates a connection between the photon $i$ and a later photon, one interpretation for the emitter row \(R_{e_j}\) is that the emitter \(e_j\) is responsible for generating all future edges encoded in that row of the target's biadjacency matrix, .

-We now claim the necessary eligibility conditions for an intermediate graph state $G'$ to be a member of the generative set of $G$ at the start of step $n$ are as follows (the step index $n$ is suppressed for clarity): \begin{enumerate}[label = (\Roman*)] \item If rank$\left( B\right)=m$, then $B'$ must be a full column rank matrix with at least $m$ columns (active emitters) and we can always form the linearly independent set of emitter rows:
+We now claim the necessary eligibility conditions for an intermediate graph state $G'$ to be a member of the generative set of $G$ at the start of step $n$ are as follows (the step index $n$ is suppressed for clarity): { {(\Roman{enumi})} \begin{enumerate}[itemindent=0pt, leftmargin=20pt] \item Condition \textbf{(I)}: If rank$\left( B\right)=m$, then $B'$ must be a full column rank matrix with at least $m$ columns (active emitters) and we can always form the linearly independent set of emitter rows: